Opdex/SSAS/README.md

 - Ability to scan QR code or retrieve Stratis ID URI
 - User or wallet _must_ validate the callback url of the authentication request
-- Wallet _should_ verify that the expiry datetime has not passed
+- Wallet _should_ verify that the expiry datetime has not passed, if it is present
 - Sign the callback present in the Stratis ID URI
     ```
     message.Sign("api.example.com/auth?uid=4606287adc774829ab643816a021efbf&exp=1647216000")